NSS-Data-Instructional-Stuff/geospatial-python-workshop/README.md

-### This repository will hold slides, notebooks, and data for NSS Data Analytics and Data Science students to learn to work with geospatial data.

 ### 1. Getting Started With the Geospatial Environment
-To run the notebook for this project, you will need some additional python packages.
+To run the notebooks for this project, you will need some additional python packages.
 You can install these using conda.
 We have provided an `environment.yaml` file with the packages to be used for the project.
 This `environment.yaml` file will create a new environment for you called `geospatial`.